So, I know this is what you've all been waiting for - the big reveal. How much trash have I made since starting this journey?

 There are lots of stickers stuck together that I could not pull apart.
 I hope I can upcycle the twist ties.
 This does not include anything I've had before going zero waste.
 This is only what I've purchased since starting this lifestyle that can't be recycled or composted.

-I'm regrowing green onions and romaine!
-I have refillable olive oil and balsamic bottles, an empty butter dish, some bulk cinnamon, my milk jug for nut milks, and a flip top lemonade.
-I'm hoping to collect several these.
-Several times through out the year the wine country will host re-filling events.
+I'm hoping to collect several of these bottles.
+Several times throughout the year the wine country will host re-filling events.
 Bottles have to be 750ml.
 I'm starting a collection.
 I would love to fill up some wine!